 Many of the housing activities supported by the CDBG and HOME programs help to ensure low-income individuals and families avoid becoming homeless.
 The home repair programs, particularly emergency home repairs help to ensure families, including the city's senior population, may remain in their homes.
-In addition, the new affordable housing units planned in PY2023 provide opportunities that low-income families may not otherwise have to own their own home.
+In addition, the new affordable housing units planned with PY2024 funds provide opportunities that low-income families may not otherwise have.